 This was me on Sunday morning.
 Slightly wonky and untidy, a bit crushed after too much excitement but just about still managing to put in an appearance.

-We fly, as you are probably familiar by now, by the seat of our pants on Maison Cupcake quite a bit and I botched up these macarons on the same frenetic Friday that I also produced my Fresh From the Oven Serbian cheese rolls, some fro-yo and a baked chicken recipe (to be blogged after Christmas) and put the finishing touches to my Daring Bakers Crostata and the Tesco Christmas Cupcake Decorating Challenge.
+We fly, as you are probably familiar by now, by the seat of our pants on Maison Cupcake quite a bit and I botched up these macarons on the same frenetic Friday that I also produced my Kiflice Serbian cheese rolls, some fro-yo and a baked chicken recipe (to be blogged after Christmas) and put the finishing touches to my pumpkin crostata and the Tesco Christmas Cupcake Decorating Challenge.

 Yes really, it was one of those days where you astound yourself what you fit in.